-If your student has a severe allergy, mobility, or any issue the would give you concern that they would not be able to follow basic instructions if there was a cause to relocate during an emergency, please see someone in the front office about an ECMA Emergency Sheet or contact Dr. Seckinger at 706-565-3026, to discuss any concerns.
+If your student has a severe allergy, mobility, or any issue that would give you concern that they would not be able to follow basic instructions and if there was a cause to relocate during an emergency, please see someone in the front office about an ECMA Emergency Sheet or contact Ms. Hunter at 706-565-3026, to discuss any concerns.